-She Overcame Learning Issues; Now Helps Others Do Same
+Brainwear Helped Her Overcome Learning Issues; Now She Helps Others Do the Same

 Mind-Eye Institute Puts Erika on Path to Master’s Degree, Teaching Career